* Chelsea thump Huddersfield Town 5-0 with Higuain scoring twice

 * Luiz made it five for the London side with a heavy deflection

-Feb 2 (Reuters) - New Chelsea striker Gonzalo Higuain scored his first two Premier League goals on Saturday, sharing the spoils with Eden Hazard in a 5-0 victory over bottom side Huddersfield Town to ease the pressure on coach Maurizio Sarri.
+Feb 2 (Reuters) - New Chelsea striker Gonzalo Higuain scored his first two Premier League goals on Saturday, sharing the spoils with Eden Hazard in a 5-0 thrashing of bottom side Huddersfield Town to ease the pressure on coach Maurizio Sarri.

-Chelsea had lost their previous two league games, including a 4-0 drubbing by mid-table Bournemouth on Wednesday, sparking talk that coach Maurizio Sarri might become the latest in a string of their managers to be fired after just a few months.
+Chelsea had lost their previous two league games, including a 4-0 drubbing by mid-table Bournemouth on Wednesday, sparking talk that Sarri might become the latest in a string of managers to be fired after just a few months.

-But the win took Chelsea back to fourth place above Arsenal, who play at Manchester City on Sunday, while Huddersfield remain rooted to the basement, six points behind second-bottom Fulham.
-(Reporting by Clare Lovell; Editing by Ken Ferris)
+Saturday’s win took Chelsea into fourth place - the last Champions League qualifying spot - above Arsenal, who play at Manchester City on Sunday.
+Huddersfield remain rooted to the basement, six points behind second-bottom Fulham.
+(Reporting by Clare Lovell; Editing by Ken Ferris and Pritha Sarkar)